quasarframework/quasar/docs/src/pages/vue-components/avatar.md

 ---
 title: Avatar
-desc: How to use the QAvatar Vue component which creates an element that can have text, icon or image within its shape.
+desc: The QAvatar Vue component creates an element that can embed a letter, an icon or an image within its shape.
 ---
 The QAvatar component creates a scalable, color-able element that can have text, icon or image within its shape.
 By default it is circular, but it can also be square or have a border-radius applied to give rounded corners to the square shape.